Merry Gourmet Miniatures © 1988 -

 Hello, This order arrived today!
 Thank you!
 I love these new peaces!
 I'm sorry for me being so impatient, my earlier orders arrived in 2-3 days.

 Dolls House and Miniature Food

-We have started in the 17th Century, as before that, although there were cookery writings and recipes in books dating from the 13th Century, they were either transcripts of Royal Feasts or dishes from the Royal Kitchens, written more as propaganda for the wealth of the monarch or personage and certainly outside the reach of the average person.
+We have started are review in the 17th Century, as before that, although there were cookery writings and recipes in books dating from the 13th Century, they were either transcripts of Royal Feasts or dishes from the Royal Kitchens, written more as propaganda for the wealth of the monarch or personage and certainly outside the reach of the average person.

 The other main source of information is the household books written by the educated housewives, who wrote down her own and friend’s recipes for use in her own kitchen.
 These were kept within the family and it is only in the last 20 years or so that they have come to light and been published to reach a wider audience, shedding much welcome light on what was actually eaten by the up and coming middle class.